google/exposure-notifications-server/CONTRIBUTING.md

 ### Running locally

-These instructions use [Docker](https://docs.docker.com/get-docker/) to run components locally.
+These instructions use [Docker][docker] to run components locally.
 You may be able to run these components without Docker, but these instructions assume Docker is installed and available in your `$PATH`.

 1. Set development environment variables: